-New Orleans has an abundance of great food, friendly people and an atmosphere where drinking at any time of day on the streets is the expectation rather than the exception and this certainly helped relax the mood.
+New Orleans has an abundance of great food and friendly people.
+As well as an atmosphere where drinking at any time of day is the expectation rather than the exception.
 A bit of jazz and an IPA, and I found myself telling the bartender, “it is just so easy to be here.”
 He responded without missing a beat; “Why do you think they call it The Big Easy?”

 Which brings me to THE QUESTION: Is the most predictive metric whether or not someone will recommend you (NPS) or how easy it is to do business with you (Customer Effort)?

 Predicting outcomes can be improved by including Customer Effort and measures of satisfaction and loyalty tied to market share.

 Clearly, you can be more comprehensive and measure both.
 These metrics are about loyalty and keeping your customer.
 We know that it’s more expensive to sustain a customer acquisition program than a customer loyalty program.
 The lifetime value of a customer adds up and it’s worth it to keep your good customers.

 There have been three cumulative market and business model changes in the 10 years since NPS was developed: